dfavenfre/Econ-Dashboard/README.md

 ## Time-Series Forecasting
-Forecasting model is a fine-tuned LSTM model that is trained on 7-days look-back period to forecast 1-day forward window value.
 The model inputs are; last available Volume and 7 consecutive daily close data.
-You have option to either upload your own data, or write the required data inputs on your own.
 The time-series feature is armed with two models that are specifically trained for both Large and Small Cap Stocks.
 You May Select The Model For Your Stock

 ![image](https://github.com/dfavenfre/Econ-Dashboard/assets/118773869/6c19731e-97d6-44b4-9e3d-4af5036f490f)